UK Driving Test Pass Rate Statistics for 2026

 | Total spend reaching 4th attempt | £2,600-4,000 | Including all lessons and fees |

-“The headline UK driving test pass rate is 48.7 percent and has been within 7 percentage points of that for a decade and a half.
-The interesting statistics are not the national average; they are the centre spread, the age gap, the gender gap and the retake plateau.
+“The headline UK driving test pass rate is 48.65 percent and has been within roughly 5 percentage points of that for nearly two decades.
+The interesting statistics are not the national average; they are the centre spread, the age gap, the narrowing gender gap, and the attempt distribution.
 The numbers are stable; the individual choices are where the variance lives.”

 How this hub connects with the wider statistics picture

 For the centre-clustering analysis, see /research/centre-difficulty-clustering.
 For pass rate by population density, see /research/pass-rate-vs-population-density.
 For seasonal patterns, see /research/pass-rate-by-month-and-region.
 For retake patterns, see /research/retake-patterns.
-For gender analysis, see /research/male-vs-female.
+For gender analysis, see /research/gender-gap-driving-test.
 For age analysis, see /research/pass-rate-by-age.
-For time-of-day patterns, see /research/by-time-of-day.
+For time-of-day patterns, see /guide/how-pass-rates-vary-by-time-of-day.
 For volume trends, see /research/test-volume-trends.
-For day-of-week patterns, see /research/by-day-of-week.
-For wait-time correlation, see /research/wait-vs-pass.
-For examiner consistency, see /research/examiner-consistency.
+For wait-time correlation, see /research/wait-time-by-region.
 For the narrative 2026 statistics guide, see the UK driving test statistics 2026 guide.
 For the year-by-year pass percentage series, see the UK driving test pass percentage by year guide.

 Sources and further reading